VitorBarbosaDev/VitorsMiniGames/README.md

     ![image](https://github.com/VitorBarbosaDev/VitorsMiniGames/assets/46977318/217add24-f69b-4471-8c3d-67c1ef906897)

 - Game Mode
-  After placing their ships the user can then begin playing the game and trying to guess where the ai ships are placed
+  After placing their ships the user can then begin playing the game and trying to guess where the AI ships are placed

     ![image](https://github.com/VitorBarbosaDev/VitorsMiniGames/assets/46977318/05aa80a0-8bd7-46fa-883e-8cf4b29f295f)